tomjoht/tomjoht.github.io/_restapicourse/pubapis_swagger_intro.md

 : A display framework.
 The most common way to parse a Swagger specification file and produce the interactive documentation as shown in the Petstore demo.

 YAML
-: Recursive acronym for “YAML Ain’t No Markup Language.”
+: Recursive acronym for “YAML Ain't No Markup Language.”
 A human- readable, space-sensitive syntax used in the Swagger specification file.

 ## Resources and further reading